akash47angadi/PRODIGY_ML_02/README.md

 The script includes visualization of the clusters using a pair plot.
 The visualizations help in understanding the distinct customer segments.

-## Contributing

-Contributions are welcome!
-If you have any suggestions or improvements, please create an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.